-Elon University seeks a strategic, experienced and aspirational New York Tri-State based Senior Philanthropic Advisor for principal and major gifts to join its advancement and external affairs team.
+Elon University seeks a strategic, experienced and aspirational Senior Philanthropic Advisor for Principal Gifts to join its advancement and external affairs team.
 This is a new role within Elon's advancement and external affairs team.
 Over the last few decades, the University's advancement apparatus has grown and become increasingly sophisticated in its approach and strategies as Elon's profile has increased nationally.
 The Senior Philanthropic Advisor will join an advancement team that continues to better engage alumni, raise philanthropic resources, and compellingly narrate Elon's story.
 They will join an advancement team, and moreover a University community, that is ambitious in its goals and highly collaborative in charting the next stages of Elon's history.

-The position reports to the Associate Vice President for University Advancement, will engage and advise the Senior Vice President for University Advancement and External Affairs and the President of the University, will serve as a key senior member of advancement's leadership team.
+The position reports to the Associate Vice President for University Advancement, will engage and advise the Senior Vice President for University Advancement and External Affairs and the President of the University, will serve as a member of advancement's leadership team, and will have regular interactions with members of the Elon Board of Trustees.